cado-security/product-help/docs/cado-response/discovery-import/chain_of_custody.md

 sidebar_position: 12
 ---

-# How is Chain of Custody maintained in Cado Response?
+# How is Chain of Custody maintained in Cado?

 Details of imported evidence, can be viewed at **Import** > **Evidence** and includes meta-data about imported evidence:
 ![Evidence](/img/coc_audit.png)